-When is my child eligible to attend kindergarten?
+When is my child eligible to attend Transitional Kindergarten?

-His or her birthday must be on or before December 2nd of that school year.
+InformationYour child is eligible to enroll in Transitional Kindergarten if they will have their fifth birthday between September 1st and December 1st of the year they are first attending school.
 Occasionally, a child with a birthday later in December may undergo assessment by the school for readiness, and if approved by the superintendent, will begin school in late August with all other children.
 However, this early start will have instructional and psychological consequences long after kindergarten, and is rarely advised.

 When should I enroll my child for the upcoming kindergarten school year?

-The months of January and February are best.
+It is best to plan ahead so enrolling in the months of January and February are suggested.
 This allows the school time to plan for class assignments, budgeting, and staffing needs.
-It also means that you and your child can begin to bond with your new school through both school-wide events and after school play on our playground.
+It also means that you and your child can begin to bond with your new school through both school-wide events including Kindergarten visitation day.

 Make sure the school has accurate contact information, including your name and the name of your child, birthday of your child, your address, phone number, and e-mail address.
 Simply call the school (677-3631) and ask to be put on our list to receive our school newsletter and notification of upcoming events.

 What if we want to attend Trinidad School but do not live in the District?

 To be eligible to attend Trinidad School when you live outside of the district boundaries you will need to submit an inter-district transfer request.
 To help school districts plan for supporting enrolled students there are some important deadlines for submitting inter-district transfer requests.
 The window for submitting a new inter-district transfer request is December 1st and February 1st.

 - Please complete the INTER-DISTRICT application and submit to your SCHOOL DISTRICT OF RESIDENCE (DOR)before February 1st.

 - If your application is approved by the DOR it will be forwarded to Trinidad to school